 About Catnip Drying

 A member of the mint family, catnip grows readily when located in its happy, full sun location.
 As with all herbs, leaves are smaller when dried, so let leaves get to a mature size before drying.
 If your cat is one of those that does not care for fresh catnip, you can dry leaves early in the growing season to experiment whether your kitty likes dry catnip herb.

 If not, catnip drying provides an ingredient for a healing tea.
 Steep catnip alone or with other herbs for a mixture said to ease headaches, anxiety, and nervousness.
 With a multitude of uses, you might want to plant a bigger catnip patch in your herb garden.
 Learning how to dry catnip ensures you have it whatever time of year it is needed.

 When your catnip plants have reached the optimum size, you can begin to harvest.
 Harvest before they bloom or cut blooms out as they develop.
 Depending on your location, there may be several harvests in your crop.
 Pruning the plant back encourages further growth in the right conditions.

 Harvest the herb for catnip drying early in the day.
 This is when they’re most turgid and flavorful.
-Take a 4- to 6-inch stem cutting above a leaf.
+Take a 4- to 6-inch (10-15 cm.) stem cutting above a leaf.
 Bundle several stems together and hang them upside down in a warm spot.
 Place a plate underneath the hanging herbs to catch any leaves that might drop.

-When leaves are crumbly, remove them from the stem and store in a tightly closed container or Ziploc bag.
+When leaves are crumbly, remove them from the stem and store in a tightly closed container or resealable bag.
 If you’ve just harvested a few leaves, dry them on a plate in the sun.